JonathanVengadasalam/AlphaZero-Artificial-Intelligence/README.md

 # AlphaZero Artificial Intellignence
-An artificial intelligence who play games by using tree search and neural network method.
+An artificial intelligence that plays games by using tree search method and neural networks.

 Hi guys!